 Time off from my photography business and my photography education business is important to me.
-During a recent three day vacation, I was able to book sessions without lifting a finger!
+During a recent three-day vacation, I was able to book sessions without lifting a finger!

-By the time our weekend away was up, I ended up booking seven sessions in those three days, and they all came from businesses I had been creating relationships with the past few months.
+By the time our weekend away was up, I ended up booking seven sessions in those three days, and they all came from businesses I had been creating relationships with for the past few months.

 Let’s talk about how and why this works.

 I’m a firm believer in time off.
 Every month, I take one week off from calls, clients, and work in general.
 If I feel called to do it, I might post on Instagram or do some backend things.
 That’s it though.